 Projects that currently are not implementable (e.g., legal restriction) or are highly conceptual.

-The projects include habitat restoration and protection, stream augmentation, riparian restoration, reclaimed water expansion, storage, and other project types.
-The projects are presented in the project inventory in Appendix H. Table 23 provides a summary of the number of projects per category by subbasin and estimated quantitative benefits provided by projects by subbasin.
+If implemented, 61 projects included in the project inventory will support meeting NEB.
+These projects include habitat restoration and protection, stream augmentation, riparian restoration, reclaimed water expansion, storage, and other project types.
+Appendix H presents projects in the inventory.
+Table 23 provides a summary of the number of projects per category by subbasin and estimated quantitative benefits provided by projects by subbasin.

-Table 23.
+Table 24.
 Summary of habitat benefits from Category II-IV projects.
-Does not include habitat benefits of Category I projects.
+Does not include habitat benefits of Category I projects, which are provided in the detailed project descriptions.